 The shareholder equity value of the company is 15,00,000 and hence the book value computed is Rs15 (15,00,000/1,00,000).

 Now let us assume the company buybacks 10,000 shares @10 per share amounting to Rs 1,00,000.

-In this case, the book value per share was less before buyback hence buyback resulted in increase of book value of share
+In this case, the book value per share was less before buyback hence buyback resulted in an increase of the book value of share

 XYZ is a company with 100000 shares outstanding.

 The shareholder equity value of the company is 800000 and hence the book value computed is Rs 8 (800000/100000).